Bugis: Folklore and literary traditions

 Consist of over 6,000 pages, the La Galigo is regarded as the magnum opus in the Bugis literary heritage.
-Written in the old Bugis language, the saga traced its origin from the early oral traditions.
+Composed in the old Bugis language, the saga traced its origin from the early oral traditions.
 The poetic text serves as a revered almanac and provide narrations about the ancient understanding on humanity and kingdoms.
 In the Bugis culture, episodes from La Galigo are commonly reenacted through chant and poetic recitation performance led by a La Galigo specialist, known as passure.
 The performance is sometimes held during festivals, wedding or during a house-moving ceremony.
 In 2012, two of the La Galigo manuscripts are included in UNESCO's Memory of the World Programme.